Some parts of this page may be machine-translated.

 First, it's NEXT.js.

-There are quite a few starter kits available on Github from NEXT.js.
+There are quite a number of starter kits provided by NEXT.js on Github.

-Assuming you want to use Tailwind CSS with NEXT.js as a test.
+Let's assume we want to use Tailwind CSS with NEXT.js as a trial.

 There was a starter kit called with-tailwindcss.

-Once the build is complete, the generated code is immediately available for use and can be easily published with a command.
+Once the build is complete, code that can be used immediately is generated, and it can be easily published with a command.

 ● Gatsby

-There is also a similar starter library for Gatsby.
+There is a similar starter library for Gatsby as well.

-As you can see from the image, there are so many options to choose from based on what you want to do!
+As you can see from the images, there are plenty of options to choose from based on the theme of what you want to do!

-You can also choose from a variety of headless CMS options to use.
-This will save you from worrying about how to connect and other concerns.
+You can also choose from the types of headless CMS you want to use.
+This way, you won't have to worry about how to connect, and so on.

 ● Stackbit

-The last service we would like to introduce as a starter kit is called Stackbit.
+The last service I would like to introduce as a starter kit is Stackbit.

-This is a tool for generating Jamstack sites, which allows you to quickly and easily launch a website.
+It generates Jamstack sites, allowing you to quickly and easily launch a site.

-Choose a theme and select a static site generator, headless CMS, or repository to use.
+Choose a theme and select the static site generator, headless CMS, or repository to use.

-You can launch and publish a Jamstack site based on your selected theme in just a few minutes.
+You can launch and publish a Jamstack site based on the selected theme in just a few minutes.

-In addition, you can also edit the published site using a visual editor.
+Furthermore, you can edit the published site directly using the visual editor.

-It's amazing that these can be completed in just 1-2 minutes.
+It is surprising that these can be completed in just 1 to 2 minutes.

 Tip 3: Serverless Functions

-No matter which Jamstack framework you use, you can't avoid calling functions.
+No matter which Jamstack framework you use, calling functions is unavoidable.

-Netlify, Vercel, and recently announced Gatsby Cloud are all designed to make it easy to call and use functions.
+Netlify, Vercel, and the recently announced Gatsby Cloud are designed to make it easy to call and use functions.

 As an example, please take a look at this image.

-Created a folder called "netlify" on the left side, and a folder called "functions" underneath it.
+I created a folder called netlify on the left side, and a folder called functions underneath it.

-When you deploy this to Netlify, Netlify automatically understands that this is a function and deploys it to AWS Lambda.
+When you deploy this to Netlify, it automatically understands, "This is a function," and deploys it to AWS Lambda.

-Therefore, there is no need to do the work separately, everything can be seamlessly resolved.
+Therefore, there is no need to do the work separately, and everything is resolved seamlessly.

 Summary

-Various sites were introduced that can be used when using Jamstack.
+Various sites that can be used when utilizing Jamstack were introduced.

-The configuration of the LAMP stack is fairly mature, so there is an established methodology for how to do things.
-In contrast, Jamstack is still in its early stages, so there is a disadvantage of not knowing what to do when trying to achieve something.
+The configuration of the LAMP stack is relatively mature, so there is an established methodology for when you want to do something.
+In contrast, Jamstack is still in the early stages, which makes it difficult to understand how to achieve something when you want to.

-The various services introduced this time not only complemented the missing points, but also incorporated efforts to greatly increase the productivity of developers.
+The various services introduced this time not only complement the shortcomings but also incorporate ideas that significantly enhance developer productivity.

-I was surprised to find that the process from development to deployment was even simpler than I had imagined.
+I was surprised at how much the flow from development to deployment has been simplified beyond what I had imagined.

-The "tips" known by these pioneers have once again made me realize that they are a valuable source of information.
+The "tips" known by such pioneers have made me realize once again that they are a treasure trove of valuable information.

-By doing this at this time, you will be able to confidently explain the advantages of Jamstack to clients by accumulating know-how.
+By accumulating know-how on how to do this at this time, you will be able to confidently explain the advantages of Jamstack to clients.

 Thank you for reading until the end.

-Human Science Co., Ltd. offers unique solutions for web content and platforms using the combination of "document creation know-how" and "the latest web development technology (Jamstack)" that other companies do not have.
+Human Science Co., Ltd. provides solutions for web content and platforms using a unique combination of "document production know-how" and "the latest web development technology (Jamstack)" that is not available from other companies.

-If you are interested, please contact us here!
+If you are interested, please feel free to contact us here!

 Human Science Co., Ltd.